oasisprotocol/ed25519/README.md

  * (`amd64`) This could use a bigger table, AVX2, etc for even more performance.

+While sanitizing sensitive values from memory is regarded as good practice, Go as currently implemented and specified makes this impossible to do reliably for several reasons:

+ * The runtime can/will make copies of stack-allocated objects if the stack needs to be grown.

+ * There is no `memset_s`/`explicit_bzero` equivalent provided by the runtime library (though Go up to and including 1.13.1 will not optimize out the existing sanitization code).

+ * The runtime library's SHA-512 implementation's `Reset()` method does not actually clear the buffer, and calculating the digest via `Sum()` creates a copy of the buffer.

+This implementation makes some attempts at sanitization, however this process is fragile, and does not currently work in certain locations due to one or more of the stated reasons.

 #### TODO

  * Tons of review.